timm/ezr/roadmap.md

 <img alt="[tasks]" src="docs/buse.png" width=750 align=center>

 Note all the different algorithms in all the boxes.
-Before I new
+Before I knew
 better:

 - I used to study those algorithms as separate  things.
-Now I see them as very similar things, all of which call the same  shared underling structure (so once we code one of them, we can quickly code up the rest)
+Now I see them as very similar things, all of which call the same underling structure.
+This means that  once we code one of them, we can quickly code up the rest.
-- I'd explore 100,000s of
-possibilities to find patterns in the data (e.g. during a "what-if" query).
-But these days, I can
-do the same analysis with 30 samples, or less [^smo1].
+- I'd explore 100,000s of possibilities to find patterns in the data (e.g. during a "what-if" query).
+But these days, I can do the same analysis with 30 samples, or less [^smo1].
 This means if someone wants to check my conclusions, they only need to review a few dozen samples.
 Such a review was impossible using prior methods since the reasoning was so complicated.

-[^smo1]: Using semi-supervised multi-objective optimization via sequential model
-    optimization (which is all described, later in this document).
+[^smo1]: Using semi-supervised multi-objective optimization via sequential model optimization (which is all described, later in this document).

 Why can I do things so easily?
 Well,  based on three decades of work on analytics [^pigs] (which includes the work of 20 Ph.D. students, hundreds of research papers and millions of dollars in research funding) I say:

 - When building models, there are incremental methods that can find those models after very few samples.
-- This is because the main message of most models is contained in just a few
+- This is because the main message of most models is contained in just a few variables [:keys].
-  variables [:keys].

 [^keys]: Menzies, Tim, David Owen, and Julian Richardson.
 "The strangest thing about software."
 Computer 40.1 (2007): 54-60